hoak/roadelevation/README.md

 - used those 3d points to create 3d roads
 - slit the 3d roads into 3d segments
 - add the ending a starting elevation and XY values as attributes to the segments

+An Mp4 video with audio also shows the process.
+ArcGIS Pro is used.